vjekoart/retrovizor/Readme.md

     * General: apply patterns from the article Declarative thinking
     * Animation: loading state, computation logic to worker, rAF
     * Animation: what about those damn lines?
 Make them breathe
+    * Refactor `generateHTML` method to something more readable
 * Phase 7: UI fine-tune (transitions, assets, favicons, SEO,...)
     * Title should transition and become part of the nav, max-width to read exp
     * Try `text-align: justify` for long text